Expert Cooling Repair & New Refrigerant Guidance

 The 2025 Refrigerant Transition Explained

 Beginning January 1, 2025, new air conditioning systems must use lower global warming potential (GWP) refrigerants to help reduce their environmental impact.
-Consequently, the EPA is mandating a ban on R-410A, which replaced R-22 in 2010 due to its high GWP.
+Consequently, the EPA is mandating a ban on new refrigerant guidance, which replaced R-22 in 2010 due to its high GWP.
 Now, manufacturers are transitioning to R-454B and R-32 — refrigerants known for their significantly lower GWP levels.

 What the Phase‑Out Means for Homeowners